DaxianLee/cocos-mcp-server/FEATURE_GUIDE_EN.md

 ```

 ### 1.6 scene_save_scene_as
-Save scene as new file
+Save scene as a new file

 **Parameters**:
 - `path` (string, required): Path to save the scene